The neverhpfilter package consists of 2

 working with large data.frame like lists containing vectors of multiple

 data types of equal length.
-If using data.table
+If using data.table or some

 other index based time series data object, merging the xts